dignitas123/Notes/gitnotes.md

 # decorate git log, make it more readable
   `git log --graph --oneline --decorate`

-# git add . is useless when committing with `-am` flag
+# git add . is useless when committing with '-am' flag
   `git commit -am "change"`

 # Create aliases for repeated commands